dank074/mee6-role-bot/README.md

 # MEE6 rank based role bot
-Assigns a role to a user based on their MEE6 rank.
-Relies on the message that MEE6 sends when a user ranks up
+Assigns a role to a user based on their MEE6 level.
+Relies on the message that MEE6 sends when a user levels up

 ## Usage
 First install dependencies: